sroosa/net-collection-test/version2/net-collection/series-short.md

 **Religions of Man**: 17  produced by KETC</br>
 **Report from America**: 13 half-hour episodes</br>
 **Resources and National Security**: 14 half-hour episodes produced in 1960 by WQED</br>
+**The Restless Earth**: 4  produced in 1973 by NET Division of Educational Broadcasting Corporation</br>
 **Ride the Wild Horse**: 3 half-hour episodes produced in 1965 by NET</br>
 **Robert Kennedy Memorial**: 3  produced in 1968 by NET</br>
 **Saki**: 8 hour-long episodes produced in 1963 by Granada</br>